 Midway, Music, and More

 There is a ginormous midway full of carnival rides, games, and more junk food than you can shake a strip of candy buttons at, but I have never crossed under the archway and entered this area of the fair.
 Never once.
-I don't see the appeal of wasting $10 to throw a ball and not win a cheap stuffed animal, nor of puking up your chilli dog and beers on the Tilt-A-Whirl.
-And that thing that looks like a circular swing set except the swings are raised high on a pole and fly around it horizontally with centrifugal force?
-Yeah, I don't even want to look at that.
+I don't see the appeal of wasting $10 to throw a ball to not win a cheap stuffed animal, nor of watching people puking up their chilli dog and beers on the Tilt-A-Whirl.
+And that death trap that looks like a circular swing set except the swings are raised high on a pole and fly around it horizontally with centrifugal force?
+I don't want to be in range when the chairs fall off.

 |The midway is thataway.|

 When I was about five, a carnival came to town and I begged my mother to let me ride the carousel because horses.
 As the ride ended, another little girl touched a pole as she got off and was electrocuted.
 She lived, but it was quite a shock.
 It could have been me.
-I have never trusted the safety of carnival rides.
+I have never trusted the safety of carnival rides since and won't go near them.

 There are atrocious music acts, and various forms of low-brow entertainment in the evenings.
 I have never stayed after dark to attend them so I can't offer any advice in that area.